CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 ::: tip NOTE

-We recommend you syncing the labels that is an even number (or an odd number if you're using 1 as the begin numbering) because of how syncing works in both BPM changing and Page editing
+We recommend you syncing the labels that are an even number (or an odd number if you're using 1 as the begin numbering) because of how syncing works in both BPM changing and Page editing

 :::